rehierl/node-tree-outliner/1-2-0-node-trees/1-4-subtree.md

 * `subtreeOf(T,r,LS)` := the union of all paths in `P`, where ...
 * `P(T,r,LS) := { p | p := (r,...,l) for a leaf (l in LS) }`

-That is, the top-down paths in `P` over `T`, begin in `r` and end in a leaf `l` of subtree `S`.
+That is, the top-down paths in `P` in `T`, begin in `r` and end in a leaf `l` of `S`.
 (Obviously, each path in `P` is a root-to-leaf path in `S`).
 As such, all paths in `P` are understood to define path graphs.
-Consequently, the resulting subtree can be formed as the union of such graphs.
+Because of that, the resulting subtree can be formed as the union of such graphs.

 Note that any tree, which can be formed based upon the above generic method, may be referred to as a "generic subtree".
-Hence, the set of generic subtrees which can be formed based upon a given tree may be referred to as the tree's "class of generic subtrees".
+Hence, the set of generic subtrees that can be formed based upon a given tree may be referred to as the tree's "class of generic subtrees".

 Note that any tree, which can be formed based upon the above generic method,